 A purchase money mortgage, or seller financing, is a type of vendor’s lien in which a seller has the right to repossess a piece of real estate from a delinquent buyer.
 It is commonly used when a buyer has poor credit and cannot secure a loan from a bank or other lending institution.
 With a purchase money mortgage in lieu of, or in combination with, borrowing money from a lending institution, the buyer takes out a loan from the seller.
 Most of these mortgages are secured by a deed of trust from the buyer to the seller.
 If the buyer fails to make his or her scheduled payments, the seller generally has the right to bring foreclosure proceedings against the buyer.

 What is a vendor's lien?

-How does a vendor's lien work?
+How is a vendor's lien created?